What is the Golden Rule of Cooking Carbonara?

 Combining Ingredients for Carbonara: Bringing It All Together

-Once the pasta is cooked, reserve some pasta water and then drain the rest.
+Reserve some pasta water once the pasta is cooked, and then drain the rest.
 Next, return the hot pasta to the pot, but remove it from the heat.
 Immediately pour the egg and cheese mixture over the hot pasta.
 Quickly toss the pasta to combine, allowing the heat to cook the eggs gently.
-If the sauce is too thick, add a little reserved pasta water to achieve the desired consistency.
+Add some reserved pasta water to achieve the desired consistency if the sauce is too thick.
 Finally, add the cooked guanciale and mix thoroughly.

 Cooking Carbonara Visual Selection